haingoctu/openargs_reddit/README.md

 # openargs_reddit
-Polls openargs podcast, and the update link to openargs subreddit
+Polls postcast's *.libsyn.com rss feed, and the update link to openargs subreddit

+To Use:
 Edit the config file, and filename fields in subreddit_write to update it.